 The best apartment dog for you will depend on your lifestyle and the dog’s energy level.

-And an apartment dog will need a good deal of your attention — especially during its first year in a new home.
+Remember, your new dog will need to be walked several times a day.
+And a dog that lives in a small apartment will need a good deal of your attention — especially during its first year in a new home.

 Plus, if your dog has a lot of energy (most puppies do), then you will probably need to go to the dog park a couple of times a week to allow your dog to burn off some of that energy.
-(Otherwise, destructive and behavioral problems begin to occur.)
+Otherwise, destructive and behavioral problems begin to occur!

-Some dog breeds do better when they stay indoors in the air conditioning during the summer months and out of the cold during the winter months.
+Some dog breeds do better when they stay indoors in the air conditioning during the summer months — and out of the cold during the winter months.
 These dogs have a shorter breathing passage, and the extreme heat and cold is not good for them.

-A couple of good indoor dogs that make good apartment dogs are:
+Indoor dogs that make good apartment dogs are:

 Maybe you’re looking for a little dog to bring into your apartment.
 These dogs may have a lot of energy, but they are small enough to run around your apartment and burn off that energy.

-A couple of small dogs that make good apartment dogs are:
+Small dogs that make good apartment dogs are: